 1. Start by cooking the pumpkin pieces in boiling salted water for approximately 15 minutes until tender.
 Drain and allow to cool while preparing the pie crust.

 2. Next process/pulse the flour, sugar, xanthan gum and salt with the chilled butter in a food processor for a few seconds

-3. Add the egg yolks, apple cider vinegar and 4 tablespoons of cold water and process.
+3. Add the egg yolks, apple cider vinegar and 4 tablespoons of cold water and process briefly.

-4. Add one tablespoon of water at a time until the dough forms.
+4. Add one tablespoon of water at a time until the dough comes together.
 You may not need to use all the water.
 The dough is ready if it feels soft but does not stick to your fingers.

-18. Transfer the dough to the pie tin and gently place it centrally, removing the bottom layer of baking paper.
+18. Transfer the dough to the pie tin and gently place it centrally.

 19. Gently press the dough into the pie tin and remove the excess dough from the sides by using a knife.

 20. Using a fork, press the dough resting along the rim of the pie tin.